ethanmuz/Zooreka/Writeup.md

 Now when I run the program, here is the output:

 ![GUI with text and colors now for Labels](https://ethanmuz.files.wordpress.com/2018/02/s9.png "GUI with text and colors now for Labels")

+There are a couple more things I want to do before I put the coding on pause for a moment.
+I want to add methods for what should happen when Players join and leave the server.